 Sharing Your Information with Buyers

-You will have to provide buyers with access to your Supplier information when bidding for tenders.
+You will have to provide buyers with access to your Supplier Information when bidding for tenders.
 Buyers will request access to this information in one of the following two methods:

 2. Information Download: You will be able to download your Supplier information as a .zip file and upload it along with your bid.